-In addition to checking the teeth for cavities and fractures or wear, Dr. Osborn and Dr. Conroy examine all of the structures of the oral cavity thoroughly, including the jaw muscles, jaw joints (TMJ’s), jawbones, gum tissues, occlusion (bite) and soft tissues.
+In addition to checking the teeth for cavities and fractures or wear, Dr. Conroy and Dr. Ranfranz examine all of the structures of the oral cavity thoroughly, including the jaw muscles, jaw joints (TMJ’s), jawbones, gum tissues, occlusion (bite) and soft tissues.

 We pay particular attention to the health of the gum tissues.
 Gum (periodontal) disease is the most common dental problem we see, and may be a contributing factor to other health problems such as heart disease and diabetes.
 It is generally a painless disease until its later stages, so many patients don’t know they have a problem until permanent damage has occurred.
 Your gums will be thoroughly examined at each cleaning and comprehensive exam appointment.

 New dental technology helps us help you.
 For our patients with stain in the grooves, laser cavity detection helps us identify small areas of decay before they can be seen on an x-ray or clinically.
 When caught at an early stage, cavities are less costly to fix and can often be treated without having to numb the tooth.

 As part of a comprehensive examination, your dentist will perform an oral cancer screening.
 While oral cancer is rare, it can be a deadly disease.
 Early detection can mean the difference between life and death.

 For our patients with greater needs, we sit down together to discuss treatment options, costs and expectations before treatment begins.
 This approach allows you understand our recommendations completely, make comfortable financial arrangements and have input into your treatment planning.

 Cleanings & Gum Treatments

 We offer a variety of cleanings and gum treatments to fit all of our patients’ needs.